-The twin gems of Rio de Janeiro, both Copacabana and Ipanema are beautiful golden stretches of sand that are just yards away from the bustling city, and each one has a range of bars and clubs facing onto the beach.
-The Copacabana is at its busiest on New Year's Eve, when thousands flock to the area to enjoy wonderful fireworks, while it also usually plays host to the Beach Soccer World Cup every four years.
-Ipanema is home to the alternative side of Rio's beach life, often enjoying good surfing conditions, along with plenty of vendors selling beer and cachaca, the local spirit, to help get the party started.
+The twin gems of Rio de Janeiro, Copacabana, and Ipanema, are beautiful golden stretches of sand that are just yards away from the bustling city, and each one has a range of bars and clubs facing onto the beach.
+While the Copacabana is at its busiest on New Year's Eve, when thousands flock to the area to enjoy beautiful fireworks, the beach remains packed the rest of the year across its 3-mile stretch.

 Located on Margarita Island, just a short distance off the coast of Venezuela, El Agua is one of the country's most impressive beaches, with golden sands lined by beautiful palm trees.
-During the day there are vendors on the beach offering drinks and cocktails, and a whole range of other souvenirs and beach gear, too.
+During the day, there are vendors on the beach offering drinks and cocktails, and a whole range of other souvenirs and beach gear, too.

-During the day the beaches are generally peaceful and relaxed, but when the sun goes down the party gets started, although most places only really get busy after midnight when the crowds really come out.
-The parties will commonly last until dawn, and the area is particularly busy in December and January when visitors flock to the town to enjoy the holidays and warm weather.
+During the day, the beaches are generally peaceful and relaxed, but when the sun goes down, the party kicks off, although most places only get busy after midnight.
+The parties will commonly last until dawn, and the area is particularly busy in December and January when a rush of travelers come to the town to enjoy the holidays and warm weather.